Basin and Hydrolocation

 The hydrolocation endpoint provides a linear referencing position along a flowline.

-When the user submits a point via coords=POINT(lon lat), the service:
+When you submit a point via coords=POINT(lon lat), the endpoint:

-The result includes the flowline identifier and a measure value indicating the
+The result includes the flowline geometry, the comid, and a measure value indicating the linear-reference position along the reach.

 Raindrop Trace Algorithm